DaniilZagatin/M1P/README.rst

 Abstract
 ========

-This work explores arbitrary image style transfer with convolutional neural networks.
-Building on Gatys, Johnson, and Ghiasi, we test generator modifications with a style encoder and several embedding integration methods, including concatenation, 1×1 injection, FiLM blocks, and patch-based transfer.
-Experiments on MS COCO and WikiArt show that while models reproduce colors and textures, they fail to capture distinctive stylistic features due to weak style embeddings.
-The study outlines architectural limitations and suggests improvements through enhanced encoder training and alternative loss functions.
+This work addresses the problem of arbitrary image style transfer using convolutional neural networks.
+Building on the methods of Gatys, Johnson, and Ghiasi, we develop and test generator modifications with a style encoder and various integration strategies for style embeddings: concatenation, 1×1 convolutional injection, FiLM blocks, and patch-based transfer.
+The encoder, based on Inception-v3 and trained on WikiArt, was combined with content images from MS COCO.
+Experiments show that models reproduce color palettes and basic textures but fail to capture distinctive stylistic features, often converging to averaged strokes and tones.
+The main limitation is the weak training dynamics of the style encoder, leading to uninformative embeddings.
+The study identifies architectural bottlenecks and suggests improvements, including stronger encoder training, decomposition of style components, and alternative loss formulations.

 Research publications
 ===============================